LazarYassine/BugTracker/README.md

 ### Frontend

 1. Clone the repository by running `git clone https://github.com/LazarYassine/BugTracker_FrontEnd.git`
-1. Navigate to the project folder
+2. Navigate to the project folder
-2. Run `npm install` to install the required dependencies
+3. Run `npm install` to install the required dependencies
-3. Run `ng serve` to start the Angular server
+4. Run `ng serve` to start the Angular server
-4. The server should now be running on `http://localhost:4200`
+5. The server should now be running on `http://localhost:4200`

+## Important: Running SQL Scripts

+Before running the backend side of BugTracker, it is crucial to set up the database by running the provided SQL scripts.
+These scripts create the necessary tables and establish the required relationships between them.
+Please follow the instructions below to run the SQL scripts:

+1. Open the SQL script file `bugtrackerdb.sql` located in the repository.
+2. Execute the SQL script in a database management tool or query editor to create the `BugTrackerDB` database, the `Bug` table, and the `UserInfo` table.
+3. Make sure the database connection settings in the backend code match your database configuration (e.g., server name, credentials).

+It is essential to complete these steps to ensure the proper functioning of the BugTracker application.
+After running the SQL scripts and configuring the database connection, you can proceed with the backend and frontend installation as described above.

 ## Video Description